jcailler/programmation-fonctionnelle-ul/TP/TP4/README.md

 # Functional Programming - TP 4: Higher-Order Functions

 In this exercise, you'll start by revisiting exercise 2's questions, and search for ways to leverage the power of higher-order functions to write shorter, simpler code.
 Then you'll become familiar with the notion of “functions as values”.
-You’ll store functions in `val`s, combine them, make functions that make functions that make functions, etc.
+You'll store functions in `val`s, combine them, make functions that make functions that make functions, etc.

 ## Higher-Order Functions on Lists and Trees

 Many of you noted that we asked to write very similar code many, many times in TP 2.
-Let’s explore this observation in more detail.
+Let's explore this observation in more detail.

 ### Part 1: Observation ⭐️
-Let’s look at five categories of functions, each illustrated by a pair of recursive functions from the `ExList` file of exercise 2 (also available [here](hof-index-cards.pdf) and in [ListOps.scala](src/main/scala/hofs/ListOps.scala)).
+Let's look at five categories of functions, each illustrated by a pair of recursive functions from the `ExList` file of exercise 2 (also available [here](hof-index-cards.pdf) and in [ListOps.scala](src/main/scala/hofs/ListOps.scala)).

-* `sum` and `product` (we’ll call this pair “`associative`”)
+* `sum` and `product` (we'll call this pair “`associative`”)
-* `increment` and `capAtZero` (we’ll call this pair “`map`”)
+* `increment` and `capAtZero` (we'll call this pair “`map`”)
-* `collectEven` and `removeZeroes` (we’ll call this pair “`filter`”)
+* `collectEven` and `removeZeroes` (we'll call this pair “`filter`”)
-* `countEven` and `multiplyOdd` (we’ll call this pair “`foldRight`”)
+* `countEven` and `multiplyOdd` (we'll call this pair “`foldRight`”)
-* `min` and `last` (we’ll call this pair “`reduceRight`”)
+* `min` and `last` (we'll call this pair “`reduceRight`”)

 We provide you files for each of those categories.
 You can find those categories in [src/main/scala/hofs](src/main/scala/hofs).
 Read the implementation of these functions carefully.
 For each pair, ask yourself: what do these two functions have in common?
 Which parts differ?
 Highlight the differences.